ivanpokupec/lifelines/docs/index.rst

 Lifelines
 =====================================

-*lifelines* is a implementation of survival analysis in Python.
+*lifelines* is an implementation of survival analysis in Python.
 What benefits does *lifelines* offer over other survival analysis implementations?